fourohfournotfound/mgdpr_multindex/README.md

 elastic-net with exponential forgetting or simple online selectors can also be used.
 Only the training slice is seen by the selector so validation leakage is avoided.

+`train/train_val_test.py` exposes a `--feature-selection` argument so these methods can be invoked when preparing graph datasets.
+Selected columns are passed to `MyDataset` via its new `selected_features` parameter.